BuGlessRB/remixml/README.md

   Compile remixml-javascript source into object code.
-  Running the object code with a `context` parameter returns a DOM-abstract structure (AKA virtual DOM), or a `Promise` to return a DOM-abstract structure when `flags & 4` is true.
+  Running the object code with a `context` parameter returns a DOM-abstract structure (AKA virtual DOM), or a `Promise` to return a DOM-abstract structure when `flags` has the async-processing bit set.
 - `Remixml.abstract2txt(abstract, html?)`<br />
   Converts a DOM-abstract into an XHTML/Remixml-string.
   By default it produces valid XHTML, if it must be HTML compliant